leo-holanda/micro_reddit/README.md

 # README

-A Micro Reddit application that runs in Rails Console that uses migrations, validation and associations
+A Micro Reddit application that runs in Rails Console and uses migrations, validation and associations